 For many of us the pandemic will have been one of the most challenging things we will have lived through.
 Yet through it all, the most incredible stories have emerged – stories of great compassion and creativity, of communities pulling together and of people ‘giving back’.
 It’s so important now to move forward and not go back, to be curious about the future we can build together rather than analyse the past, to be grateful for all we have and to keep asking, ‘how can we collaboratively make this world a better place to live and work’.
 Milton Keynes is an incredible place to live and work, innovative and curious in nature, what more can we do together as local businesses to strengthen our community?

-To find out more about The Red Thread Partnership, visit the website www.the-redthread.co.uk.
+Find out more about The Red Thread Partnership.